decodableco/dbt-decodable/README.md

 3. Activate the pipeline.

 By default, the adapter will not tear down and recreate the model on Decodable if no changes to the model have been detected.
+However, if changes to a decodable stream have been detected, it will be deleted and recreated.
+We recommend configuring a `local_namespace` for dbt-managed resources to prevent accidential deletion of streams.
 Invoking dbt with the `--full-refresh` flag set, or setting that configuration option for a specific model will cause the corresponding resources on Decodable to be destroyed and built from scratch.
 See the [docs](https://docs.getdbt.com/reference/resource-configs/full_refresh) for more information on using this option.

 ### Custom model configuration